jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             assert None is None
             self.assertIsNotNone(None)

-  the terminal_ :ref:`AssertionError` with a more descriptive message
+  the terminal_ shows :ref:`AssertionError` with a more descriptive message

   .. code-block:: shell